Stormtrooper: These aren't the droids we're looking for.

 - In Looney Tunes: Back in Action, Bugs and Daffy are able to keep the Queen of Diamonds card away from Elmer Fudd by playing a quick game of "Is This Your Card?" by mixing it into a deck of identically-backed cards, only revealing the real Queen of Diamonds card right before taking off and leading Fudd on a classic Looney Tunes chase.
 This is Convinced by Another, though it only lasts for a few seconds.

 - Men in Black: The "Galaxy in Orion's belt" (Ignorant of the Form).
-No one told them at the time that, for example, Orion was a cat.
+No one told them at the time that, for example, Orion was a cat and the belt is the collar on the car.

 - Men in Black II: Jay spent the entire movie looking for the Light of Zartha, not realizing that he'd been hanging out with her throughout the entire movie.